Women's reproductive health in the United States: Assisted reproductive technology

 Infertility is an increasingly common issue among women of reproductive age.
 The CDC estimates 6% of women between the ages of 15 and 44 in the U.S. cannot get pregnant after one year of trying.
 Along with medicine and surgery, one growing treatment for infertility is assisted reproductive technology (ART).
 ART describes any method in which both eggs and embryos are manipulated outside the woman's body, of which in vitro fertilization (IVF) is the most common type.
 In 2015, 1.7% of all live births in the U.S. were the result of ART.
 While this method of conception is becoming more common, it is still a highly complex and debated issue.
 ART has been associated with many adverse health outcomes including an increased risk of birth defects, and a 1.71 increased risk of preeclampsia among women.
 Success rates for ART are improving yet vary significantly and are particularly dependent on age.
 For instance, for women younger than 35 the average success rate of ART in 2015 was 31% compared to 16% for those aged 38–40, and 3% for those over 44 years of age.

 Infertility, pregnancy loss, birth trauma, and delivery of offspring

+Infertility is a medical condition in which a woman can’t get pregnant after a year of trying, or 6 months for a woman over the age of 35.
+Women can also be considered infertile if they become pregnant but can’t stay pregnant.
+This condition affects about 10 percent of women in the United States.
+In addition to those women, men are also having trouble with infertility.
+According to the Office on Women’s Health “One third of fertility problems are due to the man.”
+Depending on if the infertility is caused by a man or a woman also changes the reason why the infertility is occurring.

+There are many different reasons why infertility happens.
+For most women infertility is caused by issues with ovulation, age, tubal disorders, ovary disorders, uterine disorders, and uterine fibroids.
+Most men experience causes such as varicocele, creation of too few sperm or none, hormonal issues, and movement or shape of sperm.
+An increasingly large factor to infertility is age.
+Many women are choosing to wait to become pregnant until their 30s and 40s.
+This is a factor for infertility because the eggs a woman has can become unhealthy and the number of eggs a woman has left is very small by the age of 35.
+Depending on the cause of infertility, most cases can be treated.